-- At various times during the year temples such as Kodai-ji Temple and Hokan-ji Temple will have seasonal lightups, these are common during the cherry blossoms, to tie into Hanatoro and for the autum leaves.
+- At various times during the year temples such as Kodai-ji Temple and Hokan-Ji Temple will have seasonal light-ups, these are common during the cherry blossoms, to tie into Hanatoro and for the autumn leaves.

-- Nijo castle is another popular one during cherry blossom as it is one of the cities favourite sites for viewing so walking through the lit grounds offers an alternative view of the iconic blooms.
-In the last couple of years a light show projection on the castle walls has added even more drama.
+- Nijo castle is another popular one during cherry blossom as it is one of the city’s favourite sites for viewing so walking through the lit grounds offers an alternative view of the iconic blooms.
+In the last couple of years, a light show projection on the castle walls has added even more drama.

 30. View the city from above

-While out and about exploring other options we enjoy are the top of the hill after climbing up through all the tori at Fushimi Inari, from the entrace of Kiyomizudera temple back to the city and looking south from the hillside behind Ginkakuji temple.
+While out and about exploring the are other options we enjoy the city views from.
+One is the top of the hill after climbing up through all the tori at Fushimi Inari, another is from the entrance of Kiyomizudera temple looking back to the city and a third is looking south from the hillside behind Ginkakuji temple.